Office of the Superintendent of Financial Institutions

 the company's expected future financial condition is normally prepared as described in the

-Canadian Institute of Actuaries (CIA) standard of practice on Dynamic Capital Adequacy
+Canadian Institute of Actuaries (CIA) standard of practice on Financial Condition Testing (FCT).

 The Superintendent expects that a report on the company's expected future financial condition

 will be prepared annually in compliance with the CIA standards.
-The DCAT report should be
+The FCT report should be

 presented to the directors of the company, or where the directors so choose, with an appropriate

 subcommittee of the board (e.g. audit committee, risk committee, etc.).
-A DCAT report shall be
+An FCT report shall be

 based on the prior year end financial position or a more recent position.
-If the DCAT report is
+If the FCT report is

 presented to the board of directors in the second half of the financial year, then it shall include